ericentin/exexec/README.md

 Execute and control OS processes from Elixir.

-An idiomatic Elixir wrapper for Serge Aleynikov's excellent [erlexec](https://github.com/saleyn/erlexec), Exexec, provides an Elixir interface as well as some nice Elixir-y goodies on top.
+An idiomatic Elixir wrapper for Serge Aleynikov's excellent [erlexec](https://github.com/saleyn/erlexec), Exexec provides an Elixir interface as well as some nice Elixir-y goodies on top.

 ## Installation